"What does it profit a man to gain the whole world and forfeit his soul?"

 Gifts of the Mercenary

-When the Knight falls into his Loser shadow—giving up, refusing to train—the Mercenary's discipline can restore balance.
+When the Knight falls into his Critic shadow — judging from the sidelines instead of training — the Mercenary's discipline can restore balance.

 Recognizing the Mercenary